Advising compact

 - Do not rush.
 Last-minute engineering work, one-off experiments, and hasty analyses add up to scientific misconduct and sloppy software.

 - Keep records of the work that you do.
-You may need to revisit something you did many weeks or months ago—being unable to explain what you did or why you did it is a big no-no.
+You may need to revisit something you did many weeks or months ago, and being unable to explain what you did or why you did it is a big no-no.

 Engineering practices.